muratk5n/thirdwave/en/README.md

 ---

 Leaders don't stand alone either.
-Democratic ones rely on a larger winning coalition, but even the most autocratic leader a WC.
+Democratic ones rely on a larger winning coalition, but even the most autocratic leader has a WC.
 When Putin annexed Crimea Gorbachev was cheering that shit.

 ---